Celebrate Local Achievers …At this 1940’s experience

 Live Auction Sneak Peek

-Been trying to score tickets to the hit Broadway play Hamilton?
-Here’s your chance, as we auction four tickets to Hamilton in Chicago.
-Package includes a gift card to a Chicago restaurant and complimentary limo service!
+Been trying to score tickets to the hit Broadway musical Hamilton?
+Here’s your chance, as we auction two tickets to the hit musical Hamilton in Chicago.
+Package includes a $400 gift card to any Kimpton Hotel in Chicago, plus a $200 gift card to Presidio restaurant in Chicago!

 That’s just a taste of one Live Auction “experience” at this year’s History Makers.
-All auctioned by Ryan George Auction Service.
+All auctioned by George Realty and Auction.

 For every ticket you purchase to History Makers, the Rock County Historical Society will donate a portion to the Quilts of Valor Foundation, whose mission is to cover service members and veterans touched by war with comforting and healing Quilts of Valor.